Nine Energy and Stamina Tips for the Writer

 - Drink plenty of water.
 Energy depletion and increased fatigue can be a sign that you aren't drinking enough water.
 Dehydration will make you fatigued and irritable.

 - Eat a healthy diet.
 Take time to prepare some nutritional foods for snacks.
 Sliced juicy apples, sliced cucumber and celery sticks with a little peanut butter, a hand full of nuts or a cup of yogurt with fresh fruit will give you energy throughout your writing sessions.

 - Deep Breathing.
-You must consciously breath from the abdomen, expanding it out ( to inhale) and back in ( to exhale.)
+You must consciously breathe from the diaphragm ( abdomen).
+Expanding around the waistline as you inhale, and back in to exhale.
 Inhale for 5 seconds and hold for 15 seconds, then release your air for 10 seconds.
 This can be done while sitting at your desk or lying down.
 Repeat this 8-10 times, 10 times a day to raise your energy level.

 - .Get a full 8 hours of sleep.
-I have recently found out how crucial this is to keeping healthy.
+I have recently found out how crucial this is to keep healthy.
 Make whatever changes are necessary to get enough uninterrupted sleep.

 - For good mental energy choose the right thoughts and emotions.
 Make sure they are supportive for you.

 I had to make some definite changes to increase my writing energy and stamina.
 I finally found my "hub energy."
 These are the changes I made.

 The Flow of Energy Gives Life to Your Writing